bmatiyos/alx-low_level_programming/0x01-variables_if_else_while/README.md

-my variables if else readme file
+ variables if else readme file